ishakmohmed/Hit-Me-Up/README.md

     SENDGRID_API=
     NODE_ENV=development
     PORT=3000
 You need to get an API key from SendGrid API and add the value to the respective key in the `.env` file.
-Google it.
+If you don't know how, Google it.
 I don't want to make this README file look long and complicated.
 Also, in `next.config.js`, replace the CLOUDINARY_URL with your own Cloudinary URL which you need to get from Cloudinary.
 If you don't know how, Google it. ;) Install all dependencies and run the development server with `npm run dev`.

 ### [7] Hosting
 * Frontend: Heroku